OneMoreThing/ParseKit/README.md

 TODO:

--Develop an efficient way to implement Parse.com orQueryWithSubqueries and smooth table scrolling

 -Add push notifications and async messaging (currently not implemented in DataKit)

 -Add ACL (currently not implemented in DataKit)

 -Add js API for Anypic-web site

+-Develop an efficient way to implement Parse.com orQueryWithSubqueries

 -Option to store/load images on Amazon S3 bucket